randrada-usa/ADS_website_2026/README.md

 # Augustinian Developer Society Website

-Official website of the Augustinian Developer Society at the University of San Agustin.
+Official website of the Augustinian Developer Society of the University of San Agustin.

 ## Start the website